Graduate and Professional Student Research and Development Fund GRANT GUIDELINES

 1. All graduate and professional students are eligible to apply.

-2. Students should complete and submit all application materials to the Graduate Student Development Fund Committee (Faculty Development Office, Academic Affairs) by the 20th of the month prior to the project/activity for which funding is being requested.
+2. Students should complete the on-line application by the 20th of the month prior to the project/activity for which funding is being requested.
 Late applications or applications for retroactive awards will not be considered.

 3. Students may apply for one grant per academic year for a maximum amount of: